The entourage effect of cannabis

 Anecdotal evidence that marijuana or cannabis has a medicinal effect on the body dates back thousands of years.
 Each great civilization throughout history mentions the medicinal use of cannabis as a therapeutic ingredient to alleviate all kinds of ailments.

-The first discoveries about our endocannabinoid system were given since in the 1990s it began to invest in giving a scientific explanation to the entire history of medicinal experiences associated with cannabis use and finding natural alternative treatments based on this botanical species.
+The first discoveries about our endocannabinoid system were made since the 90’s when we started to invest in giving a scientific explanation to the whole history of medicinal experiences associated with cannabis consumption and to find natural alternative treatments based on this botanical species.
 Thanks to all this scientific effort today we know quite well the compounds contained in the cannabis plant and how to obtain them separately.
 We know what cannabinoids are, what types of cannabinoids exist and some of their effects on our body if administered in isolation and concentrated.
-For example, we have managed to get rid of all the psychoactive effects of marijuana by removing THC cannabinoid from the hemp plant.
+For example, we have managed to get rid of all the psychoactive effects of marijuana by removing the cannabinoid THC from the hemp plant.

 However, something suggests that cannabinoids separately from the rest of the plant’s chemicals, terpenes and flavonoids do not work in the same way as when consumed together.
 There is a theory that the effects of each cannabinoid are amplified and balanced called “entourage effect” and that it makes consuming cannabis with its full spectrum of phytocomponents much more efficient to obtain the therapeutic benefits we desire.